 Speaking and writing are two separate languages, and to be an effective storyteller, a person needs to learn both languages in order to transition between them.
 A speaker can use body language, eye contact and tone of voice to make a point.
 A writer does not have these tools available and must use explicit language to convey the same ideas.
 This is why there are so many arguments on social media.
 The intended sarcasm or joke is not expressed clearly in the writing, and misunderstandings arise.

 I have used my storytelling skills in all aspects of my personal life.
 I have learned to incorporate humorous stories into my public speaking to make my presentations more engaging.
 I include personal stories with my English lessons so that my students are inspired by the topics of interest to them.
 I use my love of storytelling to analyze scripts and manuscripts to develop them to their greatest potential.
-I use my positive and supportive mentoring skills to work with my writers and my students so that they can achieve their own greatest storytelling potential.
+I use storytelling to work with my speakers, my writers and my students so that they can achieve their own greatest potential.
 Storytelling has always been the key to my success.

 I started writing when I was just a kid.
 I would leave my mom notes on her coffee pot.
 The notes were the usual things a child tells her mother such as where I was going, what time I would be home or what I needed at the store.
 I learned, over time, that if I could make my mother laugh, I could write my way out of trouble.
 I also learned that if I could make her laugh, she would say yes to whatever I might be requesting.
 The notes became a tradition.
 As I grew up, the format changed.
 I no longer left her scribbles at the coffee pot.
 We started to exchange emails.
 This continued up until her death.
 I never really gave much thought to our notes.
 It was just a game that we played.
 I didn’t realize, until she had passed, how much this tradition meant to her.
 She loved my notes.
 She saved my notes.
 They were precious to her.